Galeria-Kaufhof/ets-documentation/docs/Using-ETS/introduction.md

 ### Building an application

-When building any kind of Scala application, a lot of non-functional aspects need to be covered:
+When building any kind of Scala application, a lot of non-functional aspects need to be covered.

+Among others, you need to think about...

-- You need to think about how to structure your code base
+- ...how to structure your code base

-- You need to manage the external dependencies of your application, initially and over time; this includes conflict management and subtle classpath problems which can arise if some of your dependencies pull identical transitive dependencies
+- ...how to manage the external dependencies of your application, initially and over time; this includes conflict management and subtle classpath problems which can arise if some of your dependencies pull identical transitive dependencies

-- You need to think about how implement and manage software tests
+- ...how to structure and manage software tests, during development and during release

+- ...how to handle cross-cutting concerns like logging and metrics

 Although ETS doesn't make these things go away, it can help you to start your project in a sane way and to keep it manageable and growable over time, because it offers several ready-to-use components and tools plus an opinionated take on the most important aspects of your project's lifecycle management.